ThomasCross/SpaceCadets/Week 4/README.md

     /msg /m <name> <message> (To send a private message) /users /u (Get a list of active users)
     /kick /k <name> <message> (To kick a user)

+### Files
+(Note, "//" can be used as a comment in any file and won't be displayed)

+**Banner**
+Just enter test into the file, and it will be printed out.
+View example files to see an example banner.

+**Logging**
+This fill will be automatically created or appended to.

+**Filter**
+Enter one filtered word per line, words including spaces are invalid.